Academic Year: As Defined for Purposes of Need-Based Financial Aid

 Students who have institutional need-based financial aid may have the $600 Artist-Teacher fee credited to their account.
-To be considered for the coverage, the student must be receiving and have accepted the full amount of ALL federal and institutional need-based aid programs listed below.
+To be considered for the coverage, the student must be receiving and accept the full amount of ALL federal and institutional need-based aid programs listed below.
 If the student is meeting these conditions, the Office of Financial Aid will credit $600 to the student’s account.

 - Franklin & Marshall need-based grant(s) and scholarship(s).

-- Federal Direct Subsidized Loan, Federal Perkins Loan (if you have been offered a Federal Perkins Loan) and F&M institutional Loan (if you have been offered an F&M institutional Loan).
+- F&M institutional Loan - if you have been offered an F&M institutional Loan.

 Contact the Office of Financial Aid at firstname.lastname@example.org, should you have any questions regarding this process.